khibma/update-hosted-feature-service/README.md

 1. Download the update.py and settings.ini files.
 (Hint: Click the `Download ZIP` button on the right)
 2. Save these files to your local working directory
-3. Download the Python module, `requests`.
-You can see it on [GitHub here](https://github.com/kennethreitz/requests) or directly download the [zip file here](https://github.com/kennethreitz/requests/archive/master.zip)
-4. Open the zip file and save the 'requests' folder to your working directory or deploy to your Python installation
+3.  __Note!__ You no longer need to download requests.
+The script will run using built-in Python modules now!
-5. Update the settings.ini file to values for your service.
+4. Update the settings.ini file to values for your service.
 ![App](settings_image.jpg)
-6. Run the python script
+5. Run the python script

 ```
 c:\>c:\Python27\ArcGIS10.2\python.exe c:\myLocalDirectory\update.py